Nutrition During Weight-Loss Medication: What to Eat

-Nutrition during weight management medication therapy significantly impacts both side effect tolerability and weight loss outcomes.
+Nutrition during weight-loss medication therapy significantly impacts both side effect tolerability and weight loss outcomes.
 Dr. Charles Kamen, MD, at LiveNow Longevity in Las Vegas, emphasizes that medication works alongside dietary optimization, not instead of it.
 Individual results vary with any weight management approach.

 Dr. Kamen recommends targeting 1.2-1.6 grams of protein per kilogram of body weight daily.
 This often requires conscious effort to include protein at each meal despite reduced hunger.